-Please note, this recipe is not the quick, "30-minute" version of Mozzarella Cheese but rather the more traditional method using cultured milk.
+Please note: this recipe is not the quick, "30-minute" version of mozzarella cheese, but rather the more traditional method using cultured milk.
 While it takes a little longer, the flavor and texture are well worth the extra effort.

-- 2 gallons Cow or Goat Milk (raw or pasteurized, but NOT ultra-pasteurized)
+- 2 gallons cow or goat milk (raw or pasteurized, but NOT ultra-pasteurized)

-- 16 oz.
-Kosher Salt (optional, for brine)
+- 16 ounces kosher salt (optional, for brine)

-- When milk is at 90°F, add culture, stir well, cover and allow to ferment for 45 minutes.
+- When milk is at 90°F, add culture, stir well, cover, and allow to ferment for 45 minutes.

-Using a long knife, cut the curds into ½-inch cubes and allow to set for 20 minutes.
+- Using a long knife, cut the curds into 1/2-inch cubes and allow to set for 20 minutes.
 Do not stir.

-Over the next 30 minutes, slowly heat the curds to 100°F, stirring frequently.
+- Over the next 30 minutes, slowly heat the curds to 100°F, stirring frequently.
 As you stir, the curds will shrink.
 Once the curds are at 100°F, turn off the heat and allow to set for 5 minutes.

-Drain the whey from the curds, preserving the whey for other recipes (if desired).
+- Drain the whey from the curds, preserving the whey for other recipes (if desired).

-Cut the curds into four equal pieces; these will be your balls of mozzarella.
+- Cut the curds into four equal pieces; these will be your balls of mozzarella.
 Set three of the pieces aside, and put on your gloves.

 You may brine this mozzarella using 16 ounces of kosher salt, sea salt, or cheese salt along with 1 gallon of water.
 Leave the balls in the brine for 2 hours, then remove and pat dry before refrigerating.
 This cheese also freezes well; just shred it first.